My Organization Pane

-The Information Grid is ControlUp’s primary source of information.
+The Information Grid is the primary source of information on the ControlUp Real-Time Console.
 As such, it is worth spending a few minutes configuring the Information Grid display to your needs.

 Selecting Displayed Columns

-In order to add or remove columns, click on the “Columns” button on the Ribbon Bar.
+To add or remove columns, click Columns on the Ribbon Bar.
 After selecting the desired columns, you can drag and drop the column headers to arrange the data in a way that best suits your needs.

 The Computers View includes more than 70 information columns displaying various system data, performance counters, statuses and other important information.
 Many of these columns are generic and applicable to any type of computer (e.g. CPU utilization or Disk Free Space).
 However, many of the columns supported by ControlUp are specialized, and are only useful if the displayed computers are running a certain software package.